 Since stepping away from the fray of everyday politics, he has taken up work as a Fellow at Harvard's Belfer Center for Science and International Affairs on the Defending Digital Democracy (D3P) Project, which aims to identify and recommend strategies, tools, and technology to protect democratic processes and systems from cyber and information attacks.

 Robby struck me as someone laser-focused on his beliefs, who approaches his missions with tireless dedication, and a star that will rise again.
-Those qualities were reflected during our wide-ranging discussion on the business of running a campaign and what it takes commercially to build a diverse team of paid employees and unpaid volunteers who share that same level of dedication in pursuit of a common goal.
+Those qualities were reflected during our wide-ranging discussion on the business of running a campaign and what it takes to build a diverse team of paid employees and unpaid volunteers who share that same level of dedication in pursuit of a common goal.

 Getting a political campaign off the ground is very much like launching a startup: it’s vision-led, driven by milestones, and highly dependent on fundraising cycles.